softbolhmo/sportsmanager/readme.txt

 == Installation ==

+Please, take note, that version 1.0 is functional, but not production ready.
+Too many features are still under development.
+Version 2.0 will be LEGEN... wait for it...

 1. Upload the 'sportsmanager.zip' file via the plugin uploader in your admin section, '/wp-admin/plugin-install.php?tab=upload'.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Start managing your league!

+DARY.

 == Frequently Asked Questions ==

+= Is it production ready yet? =
+Mmmmm.
+No. Actually I would suggest you a bit longer before using it.
+A lot of changes are expected over the next few weeks.

 = What sports do you support? =